On managing teams

 We know that startup managers have access to the best thinking on the softer skills – namely, showing empathy, fostering diversity, and managing by the golden rule of how one would expect to be treated by others.
 These are principles that cannot be replaced – ever.

 But we’ve also observed that the current WeWork generation of managers tends to focus too much on current styles of dealing with people.
-Metaphorically, they are reclined on soft coaches sharing lattes, when they should be seated at hard desks analyzing data.
+Metaphorically, they are reclined on soft couches sharing lattes, when they should be seated at hard desks analyzing data.

 This message might seem harsh, but it’s offered in the spirit of coaching.
 Successful startup management is a tough task, and the competition is fierce.
 You will need to balance your desire to follow current styles with the unavoidable task of following strict management principles.